The Lazy Patient’s Guide to ACDF Surgery Recovery

 Eat Well

-Proper nutrition supports healing and overall recovery:
+Proper nutrition plays a critical role in supporting healing and overall recovery:

-• Protein-Rich Foods: Aid in tissue repair.
+• Protein-Rich Foods: These foods aid in tissue repair.

 Avoid Unhealthy Habits

-Certain habits can hinder your recovery:
+Certain habits can hinder your recovery.
+It’s wise to avoid:

 Managing Pain and Discomfort